flutter/website/src/docs/resources/platform-adaptations.md

 1. Things that are behaviors of the OS environment (such as text editing and scrolling) and that would be 'wrong' a different behavior took place.
-2. Things that are conventionally implemented in apps using the OEM's SDKs (such as using parallel tabs on iOS).
+2. Things that are conventionally implemented in apps using the OEM's SDKs (such as using parallel tabs on iOS or showing an [android.app.AlertDialog](https://developer.android.com/reference/android/app/AlertDialog.html) on Android).
 3. Correct usage of corresponding platform APIs to export to TalkBack/VoiceOver, status bar color theme etc. and to import notch metrics, locale settings etc.